10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 Among the initial symptoms is that of frequent urination particularly at night.

-Rise in blood sugar level means that the kidneys toil more to get rid of excessive glucose.
+When blood sugar levels rise, the kidneys work harder to remove excess glucose through urine.
 This causes an augmentation in the urine production.

 Common signs include: